 (A) There is hereby created in the state treasury the "choose life" fund.
 The fund shall consist of the contributions that are paid to the registrar of motor vehicles by applicants who voluntarily elect to obtain "choose life" license plates pursuant to section 4503.91 of the Revised Code and any money returned to the fund under division (E)(1)(d) of this section.
 All investment earnings of the fund shall be credited to the fund.

 (1) At least annually, the director of health shall distribute the money in the fund to any private, nonprofit organization that is eligible to receive funds under this section and that applies for funding under division (C) of this section.

 (C) Any organization seeking funds under this section annually shall apply for distribution of the funds based on the county in which the organization is located.
-An organization may apply for funding in a contiguous county if it demonstrates that it provides services for pregnant women residing in that contiguous county.
+An organization also may apply for funding in a county in which it is not located if it demonstrates that it provides services for pregnant women residing in that county.
 The director shall develop an application form and may determine the schedule and procedures that an organization shall follow when annually applying for funds.
 The application shall inform the applicant of the conditions for receiving and using funds under division (E) of this section.
 The application shall require evidence that the organization meets all of the following requirements:

 (1) Is a private, nonprofit organization;

 (2) Is committed to counseling pregnant women about the option of adoption;

 (3) Provides services within the state to pregnant women who are planning to place their children for adoption, including counseling and meeting the material needs of the women;

 (4) Does not charge women for any services received;

 (5) Is not involved or associated with any abortion activities, including counseling for or referrals to abortion clinics, providing medical abortion-related procedures, or pro-abortion advertising;